-- Turn the heat off, take off the hot hob and stir in the pink food colour.
+- Turn the heat off, take off the hot hob and stir in the red food colour.
 How concentrated you want it to be, is up to you.

-- Leave to cool for 10 minutes, then stir in the pure essential oil or rose water.
+- Leave to cool for 10 minutes, then stir in the rose water.

 - Pour into a sterilised bottle or jar and can be stored at room temperature for about a month although I prefer to keep mine in the fridge and it has gone for as long as 2 months.

 - To serve, dilute like a cordial, at a ratio of 1 part syrup to 4 parts water or 1:3, depending on how sweet you like your drinks.